Inventitech/blog/_posts/2020-06-26-why-i-will-never-review-artifacts-again.md

 ESEC/FSE
 2020,](https://2020.esec-fse.org/track/esecfse-2020-artifacts) a major
 Software Engineering conference.
-I agreed because I wanted to help a friend and I think we need to strengthen the academic principle of being able to check and reproduce findings.
-Moreover, their idea sounds simple enough: You install a bit of well-documented software, you let it run for a bit, and you check whether the results in the paper matched those produced on your computer.
+I agreed because I wanted to help a friend and I think the Software Engineering community needs to strengthen the academic principle checking and reproduce results.
+Moreover, the idea of an artifact track sounds simple enough:
+You install a bit of well-documented software, you let it run for a bit, and you check whether the results in the paper match those produced on your computer.
 However, in practice, my experience was less than ideal.
-In this blog post, I want to talk about why and make suggestions for future artifact tracks, helpful hopefully for authors, reviewers, and chairs alike.
+In this blog post, I talk about why and make suggestions for future artifact tracks, helpful hopefully for authors, reviewers, and chairs of future artifact tracks alike.

 ![Poor Photoshop of ACM badges](/assets/posts/2020-06-26-acm-badges.png)